 The 1-year full-time Master in Public Administration (MPA) programme at the Lee Kuan Yew School of Public Policy prepares students for senior management roles in the public sector.
 A key feature of the MPA is the Governance Study Trip to a neighbouring country.
 Part of a wider year-long Governance Study Project (GSP), the trip takes place at the end of the first semester, with a final conference at the end of the special term.

-In this GSP, students will put to use the knowledge and skills learned throughout the MPA programme’ and hence primarily conceived of as an applied test of concepts.
+In the GSP, students will put to use the knowledge and skills learned throughout the MPA programme.
+Hence, the GSP is primarily conceived of as an applied test of concepts.
 Students will develop detailed policy proposals based on rigorous primary and secondary research and analysis and present their recommendations directly to stakeholders.
 It will also allow students to gain an appreciation of complex public policy problems through research and interaction with policy-makers and other stakeholders.